cube-drone/rt0/players-guide/src/player/combat.md

 * Flip a coin.
 On a Heads, choose one of Good Idea!, Third Eye, Flex, Blur, or Study, and use that ability as if you had played a card there.
 * Discard Wheel of Fortune at the end of the turn.

-### Run Away
-* Place any card on Run Away.

-* Once a card has been placed on Run Away, the next card must be either one higher than the highest card on Run Away, or one lower than the lowest card on Run Away.
-* (So, for example, when a 5 of Swords and 6 of Pentacles are placed on Run Away, the next card must be a 4, or 7, of any Suit.)
-When there are 4 cards (Fast: 3 / Slow: 5) on Run Away, you may either:
-* * Move yourself to any unoccupied Zone in the current Battle Arena.
-* * Remove yourself from battle entirely.
-Your participation in this combat is over!
-The GM decides where you are hiding.
-* Then: Discard all cards on Run Away

-### Friendship
-Friendship can be marked with up to one Corruption Point.

-At the end of the Day, if all boxes are marked with a Corruption Point and the player is not Repulsive, draw a new, empty box on Friendship.
-If the player is Charming, draw an additional empty box on Friendship.

-### Skill Checks
-Some actions during battle call for Skill Checks.
-"I hack the computer while the battle is raging on", or "I force open the door".

-Attempting the skill check costs cards from the player's hand, and the GM can determine how many cards it costs based on how time-consuming or distracting the action might be.
-A very time consuming and distracting action, like hacking a computer, might cost all 5 cards, whereas a quick action where the battle is still the focus, like deftly leaping across a chasm, might only cost 1 card.

-Once the player has "paid" for the skill check, while keeping their hand and any current combat cards separate, the player shuffles their discard pile into their deck, then uses the deck to perform a skill check as usual.

 ## Magic
 Characters can cast [spells](./magic.md) in battle!